William C. Shiel Jr., MD, FACP, FACR

 Scleroderma can be classified in terms of the degree and location of the skin and organ involvement.
 Accordingly, scleroderma has been categorized into two major groups, localized scleroderma and systemic sclerosis.
 Systemic sclerosis is further subdivided into either diffuse or limited forms based on the location and extent of skin involvement.

 The limited form of scleroderma tends to have far less skin involvement with skin thickening confined to the skin of the fingers, hands, and face.
 The skin changes and other features of disease tend to occur more slowly than in the diffuse form.
-Because a characteristic clinical pattern can occur in patients with the limited form of scleroderma, this form has taken another name that is composed of the first initials of the common components.
+Because characteristic clinical features can occur in patients with the limited form of scleroderma, this form has taken another name that is composed of the first initials of the common components.
 Thus, this form is also called the "CREST" variant of scleroderma.
 CREST represents the following features:

 C...Calcinosis refers to the formation of tiny deposits of calcium in the skin.
 This is seen as hard whitish areas in the superficial skin, commonly overlying the elbows, knees, or fingers.
 These firm deposits can be tender, can become infected, and can fall off spontaneously or require surgical removal.
 This is the least common of the CREST scleroderma variant features.